Hubs-Foundation/hubs/TERMS.md

 You are solely responsible for the information you send, create, or edit using Hubs or Spoke, and the consequences of sending, creating, or editing that information.

 ### 3. Conditions of Use
-By using Mozilla Hubs, you agree that your use will comply with Mozilla’s [Conditions of Use](https://www.mozilla.org/en-US/about/legal/acceptable-use/).
+By using Hubs or Spoke, you agree that your use will comply with Mozilla’s [Conditions of Use](https://www.mozilla.org/en-US/about/legal/acceptable-use/).
 Mozilla reserves the right to remove any content, suspend any users, and shut down any room it reasonably believes has violated these conditions.

 Please also be aware of [Mozilla’s Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/), which address participation in Mozilla communities.